ARM-software/abi-aa/addenda32/addenda32.rst

 In this depiction there are two principal uses of build attributes.

-*  Within a tool chain, build attributes generate rich opportunities for a linker to diagnose incompatibility, enforce compatibility, and select library members intelligently according to its compatibility model.
+*  Within a toolchain, build attributes generate rich opportunities for a linker to diagnose incompatibility, enforce compatibility, and select library members intelligently according to its compatibility model.

-*  Between tool chains, build attributes describe the intended compatibility of a relocatable file and the entities it defines in terms independent of either tool chain, promoting safe exchange of portable code in binary form.
+*  Between toolchains, build attributes describe the intended compatibility of a relocatable file and the entities it defines in terms independent of either toolchain, promoting safe exchange of portable code in binary form.

 Attribute values are based on user intentions